pxs3842/text-cube-implementation/README.md

 # text-cube-implementation
-Implementation and performance evaluation of text cube using ontology
+Implementation and Performance Evaluation of Text Cube using Ontology